AlexZasorin/postpwn/README.md

 - [x] Add proper logging
 - [x] Add proper README
 - [ ] Add tests
+  - [ ] Create pytest fixture for the reschedule params kwargs
+  - [ ] Create pytest fixture for the Fake TodoistAPI
+  - [ ] Create pytest fixture for the current datetime
+  - [ ] Refactor FakeTodoistAPI to create "distribution" of final task dates for easier comparison, refactor test cases to use this
 - [ ] Make logs not look like ass lol
 - [ ] Allow disabling "smart" rescheduling
 - [x] Consider retrying individual Todoist API calls instead of the entire